• Written by Phil Zamloot

 You’ll need to determine things like how many people you’ll have onsite, when they’ll get lunch breaks, their dress code at the convention center, and whether you’ll send company employees or partner with third-party brand ambassadors.
 For more detailed guidance and to learn what pitfalls to avoid, please read our booth staffing guide.

-Two Weeks Before the Trade Show
+Final Checks: Two Weeks Before the Trade Show

 The closer the expo gets, the busier trade show professionals are—and the more anxious many first-time exhibitors become.
 This is the ideal time to review your trade show checklist to ensure you’ve addressed all the necessary details and tie up any loose ends.
 Make sure you are clear with: